coderdifference/fine-linen/README.md

 #### Fine Linen?

 Yes, as Christian I do try to wear natural fibres and unmixed fabrics.
-One of the difficulties in this is simply getting access to cotton, linen, wool etc that has not been blended with polyster or elastin.
+One of the difficulties in this is simply getting access to cotton, linen, wool etc that has not been blended with polyester or elastin.

 It would be nice to have a simple store that sells nothing but natural unmixed fibre clothing suitable for Christians.